The thought of experiencing tax return identity theft can be quite terrifying. But it’s a reality millions of Americans face each year.

 - Be the first one to file your tax return so that you immediately deter any fraudulent activity from occurring.

-- Once you receive all of your tax documentation, like Form W-2, Forms 1099 and charitable contribution receipts, set aside time to file your taxes as soon as possible.
+- Once you receive all of your tax documentation, like Form W-2<file your tax return, Forms 1099 and charitable contribution receipts, set aside time to file your taxes as soon as possible.

 Course of Action to Remedy a Problem